urschrei/pyzotero/doc/index.rst

 Additional parameters may be set on Read API methods **following any required parameters**, or set using the :py:meth:`Zotero.add_parameters()` method detailed below.

-All parameters are optional. **You may also set a search term here, using the 'itemType', 'q', or 'tag' parameters**.

-This area of the Zotero Read API is under heavy development as of early 2012, and may change frequently.
-See `the API documentation <http://www.zotero.org/support/dev/server_api/read_api#search_syntax>`_ for the most up-to-date details of search syntax usage and export format details.

-    .. py:method:: Zotero.add_parameters([format=None, itemKey=None, itemType=None, q=None, tag=None, limit=None, start=None, order=None, sort=None, [content=None[ ,style=None]]])

-        :param str format: only 'keys' is currently supported as an alternate format
-        :param str itemKey: A comma-separated list of item keys.
-Valid only for item requests.
-Up to 50 items can be specified in a single request.
-        :param str itemType: item type search
-        :param str q: a search term, which currently matches titles and individual creator fields
-        :param str tag: tag search
-        :param int limit: 1 – 99 or None
-        :param int start: 1 – total number of items in your library or None
-        :param str order: any one of the following: “dateAdded”, “dateModified”, “title”, “creator”, “type”, “date”, “publisher”, “publication”, “journalAbbreviation”, “language”, “accessDate”, “libraryCatalog”, “callNumber”, “rights”, “addedBy”, “numItems”
-        :param str sort: 'asc' or 'desc'
-        :param str content: 'bib', or one of the export formats (see below).
-If 'bib' is passed, you may also pass:
-        :param str style: Any valid CSL style in the Zotero style repository
-        :rtype: list of HTML strings or None

 The following two examples produce the same result: